roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 More concerning, the amount of work needed to keep the project afloat is increasing, which is always a bad smell for a project reaching feature-completeness, and some bugs have been there for years now.
 Finally, PR get conflicts very fast because different people work on the same parts without dialogue or supervision.

-I just want to avoid any of that.
+I just want to avoid any of that, and those bad habits now grounded are impossible to change after 12 years.